eriktuck/ei-dev/docs/notes.md

 <p> Here's some more content with a <a href='https://enviroincentives.com'>link</a></p>
 </details>

-Note that the `details` tag is styled by the extension [admonition](#admonition) with additional styling.
-I couldn't prevent this behavior by removing the admonition extension from my yaml file, which may be a bug.
-However, [adding custom CSS](#css) may help override this behavior.
+Note that the `details` tag is styled by the extension [admonition](#admonition) as a call out box.
+I couldn't prevent this behavior by removing the admonition extension from my yaml file when using the Material Theme.
+[Adding custom CSS](#css) or switching to a different theme may help override this behavior.

 ##### PyMdown

-A ton of functionality in this [package of extensions](https://squidfunk.github.io/mkdocs-material/extensions/pymdown/), including highlighting text, inline comments and editing, math equations, and tasklists (though not interactive tasklists).
+A ton of functionality in this [package of extensions](https://squidfunk.github.io/mkdocs-material/extensions/pymdown/), including highlighting text, inline comments and editing, math equations, and task lists (though not interactive task lists).

 #### JavaScript